-(i) the authority granted by law to an executive department or agency, or the head thereof; or partment or agency, or the head thereof; or (ii) the functions of the Director of the Office of Management and Budget relating to budgetary, administrative, or legislative proposals.
+(i) the authority granted by law to an executive department or agency, or the head thereof; or

+(ii) the functions of the Director of the Office of Management and Budget relating to budgetary, administrative, or legislative proposals.

 (b) This memorandum shall be implemented consistent with applicable law and subject to the availability of appropriations.